QuickRead: Childcare disqualification requirements

 What are the childcare disqualification requirements?

-People who have committed certain criminal offences are disqualified from providing childcare or being “directly concerned” in the management of childcare provision.
-This is set out in guidance from the DfE on the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018.
+People who have committed certain criminal offences are disqualified by law from providing childcare or being “directly concerned” in the management of childcare provision.
+This is set out in statutory guidance from the DfE.

 The disqualification criteria include being on the Disclosure and Barring Service children’s barred list, or being found to have committed certain violent and sexual offences against children and adults.

-You must not employ a disqualified person in:
+You must not employ a disqualified person to work in, or be directly concerned in the management of:

 • Early years provision (for children aged up to and including reception age) either during or outside of school hours

-• Later years provision (for children under 8) outside of school hours
+• Later years provision (for children above reception age but under 8) outside of school hours